Bellbird Park

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released on 30 June 2023, the suburb of Bellbird Park's median income among taxpayers is $49,762.
-The average income in this suburb is $56,661.
-This is lower than the national average.
-In comparison, Greater Brisbane has a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Bellbird Park's median income would be approximately $54,693 by September 2025.
-The average income is estimated to reach $62,276 during the same period.
-Census data shows that incomes in Bellbird Park cluster around the 53rd percentile nationally.
-Income analysis reveals that 40.9% of the population, which consists of 4,419 individuals, fall within the $1,500 - 2,999 income range.
-This pattern is similar to the surrounding region where 33.3% of the population occupies this income range.
-Housing affordability pressures in Bellbird Park are severe, with only 82.2% of income remaining after housing costs.
-This ranks at the 48th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Bellbird Park's median income among taxpayers is $49,762.
+The average income in the suburb is $56,661.
+Nationally, these figures are lower than average.
+In Greater Brisbane, the median income is $58,236 and the average is $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Bellbird Park would be approximately $54,693 (median) and $62,276 (average) as of September 2025.
+Census data indicates that incomes in Bellbird Park cluster around the 53rd percentile nationally.
+Income analysis reveals that 40.9% of the population, which is 4,427 individuals, fall within the $1,500 - 2,999 income range.
+This pattern is also seen in the surrounding region where 33.3% occupy this income range.
+Housing affordability pressures are severe in Bellbird Park, with only 82.2% of income remaining after housing costs, ranking at the 48th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income